 Annual conference provides forum to discuss leading-edge cryptography and latest applications

-MISSISSAUGA, Ontario – (October 17, 2006) – Certicom Corp.
-(TSX: CIC) today announced that Frank Quick, senior vice president of engineering at QUALCOMM, will speak at the Certicom ECC Conference on November 14-16 in Toronto, Canada.
+MISSISSAUGA, Ontario – (October 30, 2006) – Certicom Corp.
+(TSX: CIC) today announced that Alexander Herrigel, head of information security for Swiss National Bank, will speak at the Certicom ECC Conference on November 14-16 in Toronto, Canada.

 The Conference offers a forum to discuss pure mathematics and real-world applications of cryptography, as well as evolving security standards.
 The three-day conference is the only one of its kind and attracts cryptography leaders in academia and the security industry from around the world.

 During his session, Dr. Herrigel will describe the data privacy problems he foresees with the anticipated worldwide rollout of the E-Passport with the Basic Access Control scheme.
 He will show how the proposed application is dependent on a weak cryptographic key generation scheme and present two solutions for dealing with the problem.

 “As someone who has handled security for multinational as well as start-up companies, and participated in many research and industrial security projects, Dr. Herrigel has a lot to offer participants at this year’s conference,” said Dr. Scott Vanstone, Certicom founder and EVP, strategic technology.
 “I look forward to hearing his perspective on the proposed e-passport program and his insights into how ECC can help to overcome the security weaknesses.”